 - Continental's Pilots.
 In June 1998, a five-year collective bargaining agreement, retroactive to October 1997, was ratified by Continental's pilots.
 The agreement becomes amendable in October 2002. - Express's Pilots.
-In June 1998, the pilots at Express rejected a new five-year agreement.
-In November 1998, Express and its pilots reached a new tentative agreement.
-This agreement was signed on December 14, 1998 and will become amendable on October 1, 2002. - Flight Attendants.
+In December 1998, Express and its pilots executed a new agreement.
+This agreement will become amendable on October 1, 2002. - Flight Attendants.
 The flight attendants at Continental, Express and CMI, Continental's subsidiary based in Guam, are covered by collective bargaining agreements that become amendable on December 31, 1999, November 1, 1999, and June 30, 2000, respectively. - Dispatchers.
 The Company's dispatchers ratified a new five-year collective bargaining agreement in July 1998.
 The agreement becomes amendable in October 2003. - Mechanics.
-Negotiations for an initial collective bargaining agreement covering Continental's mechanics and related employees began in the fall of 1997.
-In November 1998, after a proposed four-year collective bargaining agreement was rejected by union membership, Continental and the International Brotherhood of Teamsters, representing Continental's mechanics, reached a new tentative agreement.
-That agreement was signed January 8, 1999 and will become amendable January 8, 2002.
-CMI's mechanics are covered by a collective bargaining agreement, which becomes amendable March 31, 2001.
+Continental's mechanics are covered by a new agreement signed in January 1999 that becomes amendable January 8, 2002.
+CMI's mechanics are covered by a collective bargaining agreement that becomes amendable March 31, 2001.
+Express and its mechanics are currently negotiating an initial collective bargaining agreement.